nuuuwan/news_lk3_data/README.md

 ---

-### US embassy in Sri Lanka lifts travel restriction on Arugam Bay
+### US Embassy Colombo rescinds travel restrictions for Arugam Bay

 *2024-11-13 16:34:00* · [`economynextcom`](https://economynext.com/us-embassy-colombo-rescinds-travel-restrictions-for-arugam-bay-187309/) · `en`

-ECONOMYNEXT – The US Embassy in Colombo Sri Lanka has lifted travel restrictions issued on last month, for Arugam Bay, telling US citizens to “Trust your gut”.
+ECONOMYNEXT – The US Embassy in Colombo Sri Lanka has lifted travel restrictions issued on October 23, for Arugam Bay, telling US citizens to “Trust your gut”.

 “The US Embassy in Colombo encourages all US citizens to review the Travel Advisory for Sri Lanka, maintain vigilance, be aware of your surroundings and report suspicious activity and emergencies to local authorities (119),” the Embassy said on Wednesday.